 - Add the dry ingredients to the bowl with the wet ingredients and fold in using a wooden spoon until just combined.
 If you have some streaks of flour left behind that's good.

 - Divide the mixture between the muffin liners in your prepared tin.
 They should be almost but not quite full.
 Add a little extra jam on top of each muffin - about ¼ to ½ teaspoon.
 Carefully swirl the jam into the tops of the muffins using a toothpick or cocktail stick.
 Sprinkle with the flaked almonds.6 tablespoons cherry jam, ¼ cup flaked almonds, for sprinkling on top of the muffins

 - Bake in the preheated oven for about 25 minutes until golden brown and an inserted cake tester comes out almost clean.
 Leave to cool in the muffin tin for 5 minutes before transferring to a cooling rack to cool completely.

 - Make sure you're quick when you make these muffins and don't leave the batter hanging around too long before baking.
 You don't want the sourdough starter to become too active otherwise your muffins might overflow!

-- You can use all sunflower oil (or any neutral oil) or all butter if you prefer.
+- You can use all sunflower oil (or any neutral oil) or all melted butter if you prefer.

 - If you don't have sourdough starter, you could instead use 250g plain flour and 225ml milk - though we haven't tested the recipe this way.